 Triangles are a different challenge to organize - there are many kinds of triangle, whereas there is only one kind of square.
-Children need to make and meet many different kinds of triangle before they can realize again that what stays invariant in any kind of triangle under rotation, reflection, translation, and scaling are the angles and the ratios of sides.
-They will notice that no one seems to care how long individual sides are, or how big the angles: as long as there are three of those things making this closed, flat shape everyone calls it a 'triangle'.
+Children need to make and meet many different kinds of triangle before they can realize again that what stays invariant in any kind of triangle under rotation, reflection, translation and scaling are the angles and the ratios of sides.7 They will notice that no one seems to care how long individual sides are, or how big the angles.
+As long as there are three of those things making this closed, flat shape everyone calls it a 'triangle'.

+7 They are unlikely to be realizing this consciously, or be capable of expressing what they see in these terms.
+What they are noticing - informally - is that the 'corners' don't change however you move the shape about, and that it still looks as if it's the same shape (it's what we call 'similar') whenever we do those things with it.
 Significantly, noticing what stays the same and what changes as we transform something leads naturally to generalizing.
-In effect, children are learning to use terms such as 'triangle', 'square', 'oblong', 'circle' and so on. in ways that acknowledge that, for example, 'a triangle' (that is, any triangle) is a closed shape with three straight sides forming three angles.
+In effect, children are learning to use terms such as 'triangle', 'square', 'oblong', 'circle' and so on, in ways that acknowledge that, e.g. 'a triangle' (that is, any triangle) is a closed shape with three straight sides forming three angles.
 These are the invariants of 'a triangle' in the geometry we begin with at school; any other properties that you might notice when you look at a particular triangle (e.g. this one's got a right angle) could change, yet the shape would still be a triangle.
 Similarly, it doesn't matter 'which way up' a triangle is (that is, how it is rotated), it will still be a triangle.
-Orientation can change; 'having a point at the top' is not an invariant property of triangles in the geometry we use.
+Orientation can change - 'having a point at the top' is not an invariant property of triangles in the geometry we use.